forge-55/bunkeros/FAQ.md

 ### How does BunkerOS credit its foundations?

 **Transparently and prominently**.
 We:
-- Document the CachyOS foundation in all materials
+- Document the Arch Linux foundation in all materials
-- Credit Arch Linux as the base ecosystem
 - Acknowledge Sway/SwayFX projects
 - Reference all upstream projects appropriately